 If you have been admitted into a co-op program, you should refer to the traditional sequence for your academic plan.

-Your academic advisor will reach out to you in late September to prepare your next steps of what your Winter courses can look like.
-Please confirm with them, or speak with a program advisor.
+Please contact your program academic advisor in late September to prepare your next steps of what your Winter courses can look like.

 Step 4: Review/revise Fall course schedule